CGCookie/retopoflow/help/changelist.md

 - Continued removing code that uses `bgl` module
 - Added keymap to select all linked
 - Fixed crashing bug when cutting across non-manifold edge using Contours
+- Fixed bug when using knife where no source geometry exists

 ### RetopoFlow 3.2.9&rarr;3.3.0